 Making your home beautiful brings satisfaction all year round but especially at Christmas time.
 When the weather turns frosty and dark nights draw in, there’s nothing better than taking a carefully curated approach to your interior design by creating your very own at-home winter wonderland.
 But with tree decorating, gift shopping and present wrapping to organise (not to mention squeezing time to attend all those social invitations) the most wonderful time of the year is usually the most hectic and sparing a thought to the Christmas table setting is one job that often gets pushed towards the bottom of our festive to-do lists.

-Let’s not forget that Christmas dinner is possibly the most important culinary rendezvous of the year.
+Let’s not forget that Christmas dinner at the dining table is possibly the most important culinary rendezvous of the year.
 It’s a time to rustle up your finest cuisine, an occasion when loved ones from near and far gather together, and the setting for this special annual event deserves a thoughtful approach.
-Dedicating a little extra TLC to your table setting is so worth it and can exalt a beautiful meal into a truly unforgettable dining experience.
+Dedicating a little extra TLC to your festive table setting is so worth it and can exalt a beautiful meal into a truly unforgettable dining experience.

 Looking for inspiration?
-Get ahead of the game and make your Christmas magical, not manic, by taking a peek at these luxury Christmas table settings and our step-by-step tips to get the looks.
+Get ahead of the game and make your Christmas magical, not manic, by taking a peek at these luxury Christmas table setting ideas and our step-by-step tips to get the looks.

 Image Credit: A Mere Life

-Step 1: Start by setting a natural tone with your table’s surroundings.
+Start by setting a natural tone with your Christmas table’s surroundings.
 Draw inspiration from this arrangement which uses an oversized green wreath, slender trees at either side of the fireplace and an enchanting scattering of pine cones across the mantlepiece.

-Step 3: When it comes to layout, this look is all about precision.
-White napkins are kept neatly in place with monochrome striped napkin rings; understated white chinaware is dressed up with luxurious transparent charger plates; timeless silver cutlery is displayed just as attentively as the white votives that bring soft candlelight to the table.
+When it comes to layout, this look is all about precision.
+White napkins are kept neatly in place with monochrome striped napkin rings; understated white chinaware is dressed up with luxurious transparent charger plates; timeless silver cutlery is displayed just as attentively as the white votives that bring soft candlelight to the Christmas table setting.

 Image Credit: Lisa Luby Ryan

-Step 3: It’s the little details that make this table styling extra special.
+It’s the little details that make this Christmas table setting extra special.
 Be inspired by the delicate place cards complete with handwritten names, dainty salt and pepper holders, glass knife rests and votives which flicker candlelight beautifully off the surface of the glassware.